Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

         - **apiKey** — add an API Key from your OpenAI account.
 You can find this key in the [User settings](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) of your OpenAI account.<br>

 6. Click **Next**.
-7. On the new page, select the **Cognigy CTXT** type and upload the following file in the `.ctxt` format:
+7. Copy and save file in the `.ctxt` format:

     ??? info "Sample"